thebinsubtleissubtle/100-days-of-code/log.md

 ### Day 4: February 3, 2019

 **Today's Progress**:
-* Continue learning Javascript through the Odin Project/[Traversy Media (youtube)](https://www.youtube.com/user/TechGuyWeb)
-* Continue building TopPlaylist: A web app that tracks the most played songs, albums, artists, and genres.
+* Continued building TopPlaylist: A web app that tracks the most played songs, albums, artists, and genres.
 Uses Spotify API and BottlePy.

 **Thoughts:**
+* Cleaned code.
+Instead of passing on placeholder variables, I put it on a single variable.
+* Made tables with tracks and artists items.

 **Links**